zmitchell/tinkering.xyz/content/clojure-lazy-sequences.md

-title = "The elegance of lazy sequences in Clojure" date = 2021-03-25 draft = true
+title = "The elegance of lazy sequences in Clojure" date = 2021-03-25 draft = true description = "Lazy sequences are everywhere in Clojure and they make a lot of the magic possible.
+Let's look at how they work!"
 [extra]
 show_date = true
 +++